aws-samples/aws-lambda-zombie-workshop/README.md

 This workshop has a baseline survivor chat app that is launched via [CloudFormation](https://aws.amazon.com/cloudformation/).
 Complete the lab exercises to extend the functionality of the communications system or add your own custom functionality!

-Prior to beginning the labs, you will need to finalize the setup of User authentication for the application with [Cognito User Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html).
-This is a necessary step to finalize the readiness of the application.

 ### Labs
 Each of the labs in this workshop is an independent section and you may choose to do some or all of them, or in any order that you prefer.